 Connecticut Department of Social Services: Refugee Assistance Program

 Connecticut Department of Public Health: Refugee and Immigrant Health Program

-The State contracts with the following agencies to provide case management and employment services to refugees:
+The State contracts with the following agencies to provide resettlement services including case management, employment assistance, and additional supportive services to refugees:

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478

 The State of Connecticut is an Affirmative Action/Equal Opportunity Employer and strongly encourages the applications of women, minorities, and persons with disabilities.